Gamma Knife® Radiosurgery | Radiotherapy | Patients | Elekta

 Share your story

 Gamma Knife® radiosurgery enables physicians to treat small areas within the brain without using surgery at all.
-Treatment is non-invasive, which means instead of opening the skull to remove a lesion or tumor, it uses precise gamma irradiation beams that can treat the tumor or lesion from the outside.
+Treatment is non-invasive, which means instead of opening the skull to remove a lesion or tumor, it uses precise gamma radiation beams that can treat the tumor or lesion from outside the body.

 Brain surgery without a single cut

-It’s called Gamma Knife, despite not being a knife at all, because it’s so accurate with.
-192 tiny beams of gamma irradiation are focused on the exact area of the tumor or lesion.
+It’s called Gamma Knife, despite not being a knife at all, because it’s so accurate using 192 tiny beams of gamma radiation focused on the exact area of the tumor or lesion.
 These beams meet at a single spot with the accuracy of less than one-tenth of a millimetre (about the thickness of a sheet of paper).
 They administer a dose of radiation while minimising radiation exposure to healthy tissue.
-The non-invasive nature of this treatment may lead to a shorter recovery time than traditional brain surgery.
+The non-invasive nature of this treatment may lead to a shorter recovery time than traditional brain surgery and fewer side-effects than conventional radiotherapy.

-This level of accuracy means it can target the smallest and most challenging brain tumors or lesions with extreme precision, while safeguarding healthy tissue and organs.
-Gamma Knife radiosurgery is also referred to as stereotactic radiosurgery and can be used as an alternative to whole brain radiation therapy for multiple brain metastases.
+This level of accuracy means gamma knife can target the smallest and most challenging brain tumors or lesions with extreme precision, while safeguarding healthy tissue and organs.
+Gamma Knife radiosurgery is also referred to as stereotactic radiosurgery and can be used as an alternative to whole brain radiation therapy as a treatment for multiple brain metastases.

 What to expect